league-curriculum/New_Curriculum_Template/README.md

 If you get errors, it maybe because you need to install packages with yarn.
 Try: `(cd docs &&  yarn install )`

-If it works, visit  http://localhost:8080/LevelX/ to see you site.
+If it works, visit the url duisplayed to see your site.

+### Update your website.